prggmr/zf2-docpx/zend/Element/Checkbox.rst

 setValue
 --------

-.. function:: setValue($value)
+.. function:: setValue()

     Checks or unchecks the checkbox.

-    :param mixed $value: A boolean flag or string that is checked against the "checked value".
+    :param mixed: A boolean flag or string that is checked against the "checked value".

     :rtype: Element